Case Study / Stellantis

 - Live event stream for industry programming

-- Completion telemetry rolled up by dealership and region
+- Completion telemetry rolled up by region

 Principle